Last Updated on

 Why did this topic become so popular?

-Google really turned up the volume on this in 2017.
+Google really turned up the volume on this in 2017 and talked about it blatantly in 2019.

 Now, that said, there’s also a lot of controversy over this topic as with many things right now in search engine optimization (LSI much?).